thomasokken/free42/skins/README.txt

 (Note: the skin bitmap is assumed to have the same filename as the skin description, with the 'layout' extension replaced by 'gif'.)
-(Note: rectangles are given as "x,y,width,height"; coordinates are "x,y".)
+(Note: rectangles are given as "x,y,width,height"; points are "x,y".)

 Skin: the portion of the skin bitmap to be rendered as the actual faceplate
 Display: describes the location, size, and color of the display; arguments